aaronjobson-ux/duke-ccpp-project/README.md

-#duke-ccpp-project
+⚡ Combined Cycle Power Plant Forecasting (Duke MLPM)

 My analysis and modeling work for the Duke ML Product Management course using the CCPP dataset.

-I built regression models to predict a power plant’s hourly energy output using environmental data.
-Applying an ML Product Management lens, I focused on turning technical model evaluations into actionable operational decisions rather than simply minimizing error metrics.
-Ultimately, this work highlights how environmental conditions influence turbine efficiency, anchoring the model’s value in smarter planning and operational decision‑making.

-Combined‑cycle power plants experience unpredictable variations in hourly energy output due to fluctuating environmental conditions like temperature and humidity.
-Anticipating these shifts is critical for optimizing turbine efficiency, planning production, and allocating resources effectively.
-Today, operators lack a proactive way to forecast performance, leaving decision‑makers reactive and exposing the plant to avoidable operational inefficiencies that machine learning can resolve.
+This project demonstrates how machine learning can transform raw environmental telemetry into actionable operational intelligence for energy production teams.

 ---

+🌐 Executive Summary

+Combined‑cycle power plants experience hourly fluctuations in energy output driven by environmental conditions such as temperature, pressure, humidity, and vacuum.
+Operators currently respond reactively to these shifts, creating inefficiencies in production planning, fuel allocation, and grid stability.

+This project builds a regression‑based forecasting system that converts ambient telemetry into accurate hourly output predictions.
+The model is designed through an ML Product Management lens — prioritizing interpretability, operational stability, low‑latency inference, and real‑world decision support.
+The result is a production‑ready forecasting capability that improves plant predictability, reduces waste, and strengthens grid reliability.

+---

-Project Summary
+📘 Project Summary

-This project applies a machine‑learning product management lens to the Combined Cycle Power Plant (CCPP) dataset, transforming environmental telemetry into reliable hourly energy‑output forecasts.
+This project applies a product‑first ML workflow to the Combined Cycle Power Plant (CCPP) dataset.
 The goal is not only to build accurate regression models, but to demonstrate how ML can solve real operational challenges inside industrial energy systems.

-Environmental conditions such as temperature, pressure, humidity, and vacuum drive meaningful fluctuations in turbine efficiency.
-Today, operators respond reactively to these shifts, creating avoidable inefficiencies in production planning, fuel allocation, and grid stability.
-This project shows how a well‑designed ML system can convert those ambient signals into proactive, actionable insight.
+Environmental variables such as temperature, pressure, humidity, and vacuum meaningfully influence turbine efficiency.
+By modeling these relationships, the system provides proactive insight into expected hourly output — enabling smarter scheduling, resource optimization, and more stable grid operations.

 Through structured EDA, baseline modeling, multivariate regression, and operational evaluation, the final model delivers measurable improvements in predictive accuracy while meeting real‑world constraints like low latency, interpretability, and sensor noise resilience.
-The result is a production‑ready forecasting capability that supports smarter scheduling, resource optimization, and more stable plant operations.

 ---

-Dataset Summary & Product Engineering Profile
+📊 Dataset Summary & Product Engineering Profile

-The Combined Cycle Power Plant (CCPP) dataset includes five continuous variables that describe environmental conditions affecting turbine performance.
-The target variable, net hourly electrical energy output (PE), is predicted using four standard telemetry inputs:
+The CCPP dataset includes five continuous variables describing environmental conditions affecting turbine performance.
+The target variable, net hourly electrical energy output (PE), is predicted using four telemetry inputs:

 • Ambient Temperature (AT)
 • Exhaust Vacuum (V)